Goodness-of-fit test for count distributions with finite second moment: Introduction

 A challenging aspect of data analysis consists in testing the goodness-of-fit to a parametric family of count distributions.
 Many testing procedures dealing with count data are based on the properties of the probability generating function (p.g.f.) and on the corresponding empirical p.g.f.
 Indeed, the p.g.f. fully characterizes the distribution, it is sometimes simpler than the corresponding probability mass function (p.m.f.) and possesses convenient features, since it is a real-valued continuous function always defined in the range $[0,1]$.
-The use of the p.g.f. in testing the fit of discrete distributions has a long-standing tradition (e.g., \cite{kocherlakota1986goodness}, \cite{rueda1991goodness}).
-In particular, Rueda et al. \cite{rueda1991goodness} introduced a test for the Poisson distribution with known parameter, extended by Rueda and O'Reilly \cite{rueda1999tests} to the case of unknown parameter and to the negative Binomial distribution.
-As to testing Poissonity, Nakamura and P{\'e}rez-Abreu \cite{nakamura1993use} proposed a test based on the empirical p.g.f., while Meintanis and Nikitin \cite{meintanis2008class} and Puig and Weiss \cite{puig2020some} introduced tests based on different characterizations of the p.g.f. against alternatives belonging to a large family.
-In a more general framework, Jim{\'e}nez-Gamero and Batsidis \cite{jimenez2017minimum} presented a test statistic based on a distance between the empirical p.g.f. and the p.g.f. of the model under the null hypothesis, together with a weighted bootstrap estimator of its distribution.
-Moreover, Jim{\'e}nez-Gamero et al. \cite{jimenez2019testing} introduced a computationally convenient test for the Poisson–Tweedie distribution, while Batsidis et al. \cite{batsidis2020goodness} suggested a test for the Bell distribution, which is consistent against fixed alternatives.
+The use of the p.g.f. in testing the fit of discrete distributions has a long-standing tradition (e.g., \citealt{kocherlakota1986goodness, rueda1991goodness}).
+In particular, \cite{rueda1991goodness} introduced a test for the Poisson distribution with known parameter, extended by \cite{rueda1999tests} to the case of unknown parameter and to the negative Binomial distribution.
+As to testing Poissonity, \cite{nakamura1993use} proposed a test based on the empirical p.g.f., while \cite{meintanis2008class} and \cite{puig2020some} introduced tests based on different characterizations of the p.g.f. against alternatives belonging to a large family.
+In a more general framework, \cite{jimenez2017minimum} presented a test statistic based on a distance between the empirical p.g.f. and the p.g.f. of the model under the null hypothesis, together with a weighted bootstrap estimator of its distribution.
+Moreover, \cite{jimenez2019testing} introduced a computationally convenient test for the Poisson–Tweedie distribution, while \cite{jimenez2021test} suggested a test for the Geometric distribution.